CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 </pre>

-As you can see that the PC1 component which explains around 70% variance in the dataset seprates the samples based on the conditions, i.e. WT and ectopic expression samples.
-This is another terms explain that the major cause of variance in our samples is the conditions associated with the samples.
+As wecan see that the PC1 explains around 70% variance and also seperates the samples based on the conditions, i.e. WT and ectopic expression samples (Visualise dropping samples on x-axis).
+This means that 70% of the variance in the samples can be explained by the sample conditions.
 <img src="PCAplot_for_all_libraries.png" >

 <h2 id="Seventh_Point_Header">Gene annotation with BiomaRt</h2>